 Finance Research Showcase

-This intimate event, held within the iconic Dr Chau Chak Wing Building, provides a brief snapshot into the fields of finance research that are shaping the future of thinking and practice in Sydney, Australia, and beyond.
+This online event provides a brief snapshot into the fields of finance research that are shaping the future of thinking and practice in Sydney, Australia, and beyond.

-Four FDG researchers will present their latest research in a fast-paced program consisting of a 5 minute research presentation, 5 minute industry expert feedback and 5 minute audience Q&A.
+Four Finance Department researchers will present their latest research in a fast-paced program consisting of a five minute research presentation, five minutes of industry expert feedback and five minutes audience Q&A.

 Topics and speakers include:

 Impact of income and payment shocks on mortgage defaults – Professor Harry Scheule

 The economic impact in energy markets via volatility persistence - Dr Christina Nikitopoulos Sklibosios

 Corporate cash holdings and relationship lending - Dr Thomas Matthys